Identification Over Quantum Broadcast Channels: Summary and Outlook

-We derived an achievable ID region for the quantum broadcast channel and established full characterization for the classical-quantum broadcst channel.
-To prove achievability, we extended the classical proof due to Bracher and Lapidoth \cite{bracherLapidoth2017idbc,bracher2016PhD} to the quantum setting.
-On the other hand, in the converse proof, we used the truncation approach by Boche et al. \cite{BocheDeppeWinter2019quantum} along with the arguments of Ahlswede and Winter \cite{AhlswedeWinter2002quantumID}.
+We derive an achievable ID region for the quantum broadcast channel and established full characterization for the classical-quantum broadcst channel.
+To prove achievability, we extende the classical proof due to Bracher and Lapidoth \cite{bracherLapidoth2017idbc,bracher2016PhD} to the quantum setting.
+On the other hand, in the converse proof, we use the truncation approach by Boche et al. \cite{BocheDeppeWinter2019quantum} along with the arguments of Ahlswede and Winter \cite{AhlswedeWinter2002quantumID}.

-As examples, we derived explicit expressions for the ID capacity regions for the quantum erasure broadcast channel and for the pure-loss bosonic broadcast channel in Section \ref{sec:examples}.
+As examples, we derive explicit expressions for the ID capacity regions for the quantum erasure broadcast channel and for the pure-loss bosonic broadcast channel in Section \ref{sec:examples}.
 In those examples, each user can achieve the capacity of the respective marginal channel.
 In particular, the ID capacity region of the pure-loss bosonic broadcast channel is rectangular and strictly larger than the transmission capacity region.
-In general, the ID capacity region is not necessarily rectangular, as demonstrated for the classical Z-channel \cite[Section IV.C]{rosenbergerPeregDeppe2021id_compound_BC_arxiv} and the classical Gaussian Product channel \cite[Section IV.E]{rosenbergerPeregDeppe2021id_compound_BC_arxiv}, \cite[Section IV.B]{rosenbergerPeregDeppe2021id_compound_BC_conference}.
+In general, the ID capacity region is not necessarily rectangular, as demonstrated for the classical Z-channel \cite[Section IV.C]{rosenbergerPeregDeppe2023id_compound_BC} and the classical Gaussian Product channel \cite[Section IV.E]{rosenbergerPeregDeppe2023id_compound_BC}, \cite[Section IV.B]{rosenbergerPeregDeppe2022id_compound_BC_conference}.

 The ID capacity has a different behavior compared to the single-user setting, in which the ID capacity equals the transmission capacity \cite{watanabe2022idMinimaxConverse} (see Section \ref{sec:relatedWork}).
 Here, in the broadcast setting, the ID capacity region can strictly larger than in transmission, since interference between receivers can be seen as part of the randomization of the coding scheme.